blawson-bates/simEd/cran-comments.md

   visualizations that we provide.)

 * Added "oldpar <- par(no.readonly = TRUE) ...[example]... par(oldpar)" logic
-  in examples where par was modified: all i*.R functions.
+  in examples where par was modified -- all i*.R functions -- whenever the function is plotting and therefore setting par.
+Also added an additional restorePar logical parameter to all i*.R functions to allow the user to override whether the original par values are restored, permitting multiple visualizations (e.g., 3x3) per plot and/or drawing overlays on existing visualizations (e.g., segments for K-S test representation) --- these use cases were already in examples and are discussed in our references.

 * Removed (via comment-out) options(warn = -1) and associated previous-capturing
   and subsequent-resetting code from PlotContinuous.R and PlotDiscrete.R, all